Invisible-Escher/invisible-escher.github.io/src/content/posts/Writings/I Am a Yellow Balloon Floating in Neutral Void.md

 ######

-I've been describing my emotions to my therapist like this for last year an half.
+I've been describing my emotions to my therapist like this for last year and a half.
 I feel unable to fully relate with others given the depth and complexity of how I feel emotions.[^3] Previously unable to comprehend a seeming tsunami of 'feelings'.
 Like invisible radiation.
-From a gentle waves to world ending catastrophes, they all carry debris in with the deluge.[^4] </br></br>
+From gentle waves to world ending catastrophes, they all carry debris in with the deluge.[^4] </br></br>

 [^3]: Alexithymia, also called emotional blindness, is a neuropsychological phenomenon characterized by significant challenges in recognizing, expressing, sourcing, and describing one's emotions.
 https://en.wikipedia.org/wiki/Alexithymia